explosion/spaCy/website/docs/usage/embeddings-transformers.md

 giving you access to thousands of pretrained models for your pipelines.
-There are many [great guides](http://jalammar.github.io/illustrated-transformer/) to transformer models, but for practical purposes, you can simply think of them as a drop-in replacement that let you achieve **higher accuracy** in exchange for **higher training and runtime costs**.
+There are many [great guides](http://jalammar.github.io/illustrated-transformer/) to transformer models, but for practical purposes, you can simply think of them as drop-in replacements that let you achieve **higher accuracy** in exchange for **higher training and runtime costs**.

 ### Setup and installation {#transformers-installation}